 You can also train your legs with bodyweight if you know how to make things harder.
 Performing one-legged squats, for example, is an excellent way to squat twice your body weight (effectively) and also requires a lot of balance and concentration.
 Performing jump squats meanwhile challenges you to use explosive power.
 Also, performing a more extended wall sit can challenge the legs.
 If you stack these exercises correctly, you can create some punishing workouts to fatigue the muscle.

 The best thing to do, though?
 Invest in a kettlebell.
 Also, this is the closest thing to having a barbell in your home, especially if you get a heavy one.
 You can use it to perform deadlifts, clean and presses, and even goblet squats.
 Depending on the weight, you may need a little help to pick it up, but a goblet squat can be highly challenging for the legs, just as a regular squat is (the only difference is it places a little more emphasis on the quads over the hamstrings).

 Better yet, it is to use the kettlebell to perform kettlebell swings and exercises that build your legs by letting you drive the weight up and forward by performing rapid squats and pushing through the floor.
 Also, this is brilliant for cardio and triggering a significant anabolic hormone response!

+You can train your legs without ever stepping foot in a gym.
+You can do most of these exercises at home without the required equipment.
+All you need is space to move around and about 30 minutes per day to dedicate to your leg workout.
 Also, use progressive overload, a protein-based diet, and a periodization plan to build more muscle faster.
 So give these exercises a try.
 Let us know how you feel after a few weeks of training.
 Did you find any new favorites?
 Please share your response in the comments below so that others can benefit from your experience.